 Further information on the application, public consultation and assessment process for the Bird in Hand Gold Project

-Notice of the consultation period will be published in:
+Notice of the consultation period was published in:

 - the South Australian Government Gazette

 - The Adelaide Hills Weekender Herald

 - The Times (Victor Harbor)

 and on the Department for Energy and Mining website, inviting members of the public to make submissions on the applications from 11 July 2019 until 20 September 2019.

 What happens to submissions from the public?

 Submissions received will be published on the DEM website and forwarded to Terramin with a request for response (with personal details removed if this has been requested).
 All submissions accompanied by contact details will receive an acknowledgement letter or email from DEM.

 After the public consultation period, Terramin must prepare a response document addressing the issues raised in submissions before the application can proceed.
 Submissions may be quoted in the response document submitted by Terramin, which will be provided - along with all public submissions - to technical

 specialists from South Australian Government agencies including the Department for Energy and Mining, Department for Environment and Water, Department of Planning, Transport and Infrastructure, Safework SA and the Environment Protection Authority.
 These specialists will undertake a comprehensive assessment